Parallel Processing

 Serial Processing

-In audio processing, we can say there are two main ways of adding effects to a chain in just about any DAW.
-The first one works by basically interrupting the dry audio signal of an audio or software instrument.
+In audio processing, there are two main ways of adding effects to a chain in just about any DAW—the first works by basically interrupting the dry audio signal of an audio or software instrument.
 You can do this by using the insert slot to add the effect.
 The dry signal is first fed to the processor.
-It then feeds the processed result to the next processor and so on.
-The name of this approach is “Serial processing”.
-This is because the chain of the effects runs in series from one to the next.
+It then feeds the processed result to the next processor, and so on.
+The name of this approach is “Serial processing.”
+This is because the chain of effects runs in series from one to the next.

 Parallel Processing